where we've been

 History

-Located in what was once an industrial area flanked by the historic Moravian town of Salem (now known as Old Salem Museum and Gardens), Salem College (the first woman's college in the country), the University of North Carolina School of the Arts (the first public arts conservatory in the country), and the thriving, diverse West Salem neighborhood, the Bahnson Company building occupies most of a 1.8-acre tax parcel.
-Winston-Salem State University and Center for Design Innovation are also adjacent.
+Located in a once-industrial corridor beside the historic Moravian town of Salem (now Old Salem Museum & Gardens), Salem College—the first women’s college in the country—the UNC School of the Arts—the first public arts conservatory—and the vibrant West Salem neighborhood, the Bahnson Company building spans nearly two acres at the heart of Winston-Salem’s creative and academic community.
+Winston-Salem State University and the Center for Design Innovation also sit just steps away.